 My passion is for putting the "work" in "network."
 I love building systems that people are excited to use - from that magical single set of credentials to full network visibility for administrators.
 I strive to create the tools that give administrators confidence that their network is secure, always available, and perfectly balanced between control and simplicity.

-Currently I'm working with the Advanced Research Team at Datto, solving tough technical challenges and making our products more advanced than anything else out there.
-Some of my projects are Datto's remote access system that serves over 3,000 simultaneous users on a daily basis, and the cloud based virtualization and file recovery platforms.
+Currently I'm working with the Systems Engineering team at Datto, solving tough technical challenges and making our products more advanced than anything else out there.
+My projects have included our highly scalable remote access system supporting over 5,000 simultaneous users, a highly robust and fully redundant Kerberos and LDAP deployment, and an enterprise-grade firewall solution designed for strong application-level integration.

 Personal projects include an extensive single sign-on setup at my home, with a home-brewed, fully integrated captive portal and asset management UI, modifications to FreeRADIUS to support MSCHAPv2 authentication, and more.
 I'm all about finding new ways to tie strong security with a smooth user experience.